AcademySoftwareFoundation/openexr/README.md

 types common in computer graphics applications, including the “half” 16-bit floating-point type.

+### Supported Platforms

+OpenEXR builds on Linux, macOS, Microsoft Windows, and is cross-compilable on other systems.

+The Python bindings in PyIlmBase support Python 2 and Python 3.

 ### OpenEXR Project Mission

 The goal of the OpenEXR project is to keep the EXR format reliable and